simonsobs/sotodlib/docs/site_pipeline.rst

 .. code-block:: yaml

-  ufm: "Mv29"
-  # There are two options to get the data into make_position_match
+  # There are two options to get the data in
   # One is to pass in ResultSets like so:
   resultsets:
     obs_1: # obs_id associated with this data